All Episodes

 In the videos, Sweeney exudes a sort of vintage sexiness that caters to the male gaze.

-She embodies the near-mythological girl next door, beautiful but low-maintenance femininity that dominated media in the 1990s and the early 2000s.
+She embodies the near mythological girl next door, beautiful, but low maintenance femininity that dominated media in the nineteen nineties and the early two thousand.

 Together, the campaign feels regressive and not retro, offensive and not cheeky.